JeremyHudson43/JH_Portfolio/README.md

 ## Python

 ### Interactive Brokers (IBKR) Stock Trading Bot
-`IBKR Stock Trading Bot` - This is my latest project: a Python-based trading bot that connects with the Interactive Brokers' API.
+`IBKR Auto Trader` - This is my latest project: a Python-based trading bot that connects with the Interactive Brokers' API.
 The bot uses a mean reversion indicator called Connor's RSI in two different modes:

 1.)
 A daily timeframe for individual stocks, performing buys at market open and sells before market close.